MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### BlockBodyRequest

 `BlockBodyRequest` has a message length of 36 bytes; the Block's 32-byte hash and a 4-byte capacity.
 The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested BlockBody using the specified capacity.
+That said, the specified capacity is not required to be used in the response.

 ### SketchHashesRequest and SketchHashes